How Do I Backwash a Sand Filter in My Fiberglass Pool?

 Maintaining Chlorine Levels

-Once the LSI is in balance, the next step is to add sanitizer to maintain chlorine levels within a safe range of 1 to 3 parts per million (ppm).
-This range is optimal for disinfecting the pool without damaging the fiberglass surface.
+Once your fiberglass pool’s other water chemistry factors are within the recommended ranges, adding sanitizer maintains chlorine levels within a safe range of 1 to 3 parts per million (ppm), optimal for disinfecting the pool without damaging the fiberglass surface.
 Monitoring and adjusting chlorine levels is a fundamental aspect of routine maintenance that keeps the water clear, clean, and safe for swimmers.

 Weekly Checks and Adjustments

-Your pool’s water chemistry can quickly fluctuate even after establishing a balanced baseline due to various events such as changes in swimmer load, weather conditions, organic debris, water evaporation and more.
-Perform weekly tests to ensure ongoing water balance, checking the chlorine, pH, alkalinity, and other factors contributing to the LSI.
+Your pool’s water chemistry can quickly fluctuate even after establishing a balanced baseline due to various events such as changes in swimmer load, weather conditions, organic debris, water evaporation, and more.
+Perform weekly tests to monitor water chemistry, checking the chlorine, pH, alkalinity, and other factors are within recommended ranges.
 These regular check-ins help catch and correct minor imbalances before they become bigger issues.

 Water Level and Filtration Maintenance